Single Serve Cinnamon Roll

 single serving cinnamon roll

-How to make a cinnamon roll for one from scratch
+How to make a single serve cinnamon roll

 vegan gluten free cinnamon roll